anmolsinghal98/Requirements-Elicitation-Follow-Up-Question-Generation/README.md

   Follow-up Question: Alright, you mentioned you want a large kitchen, how big should it be?
   No. of relevant speaker turns: 3.

+  The columns names in the dataset are as follows:
+  - `Interview Domain`: The directory service domain that the interview focuses on
+  - `Interview Turns`: Succesive speaker turns in an interview required to establish a sufficient context for an interviewer question
+  - `Human Follow Up Question`: The follow-up question the interviewer asked in the interview following the interview turns
+  - `No. Of Relevant Speaker Turns`: The number of speaker turns in the `Interview Turns` column.
+  - `Type`: The type of human follow-up question (derived using open-coding)

-`study2.csv` - the raw data of 30 interviewee-interviewer pairs used in Study 2, 3 and Side Study.
+`study2.csv` - the raw input data of 30 interviewee-interviewer pairs used in Study 2, 3 and Side Study to generate the LLM Follow-up Questions.

+### Output

+`study1_out_sample.csv` - This file shows the sample output on 10 input examples from `study1.csv` after running the Study 1 prompt in `code.ipynb`.

+`study2_out_sample.csv` - This file shows the sample output on 10 input examples from `study2.csv` after running the Study 2 prompt in `code.ipynb`.

-`survey_results.csv` - the 128 instances survey results from Study 3.
+`survey2_results.csv` - the 128 instances survey results from Study 3.
 Since the question orders are shuffled, we added a column 'origin' to trace back the source of Q1 and Q2 during analysis, where 'origin'=0 means Q1 is from LLM, 'origin'=1 means Q1 is from the human analyst.
 The columns 'A1' indicates results for comparing which question avoids a mistake better, where 'A1'=1 means Q1 is better, 'A1'=2 means Q2 is better.
 The rest of the columns correspond to the 5-point scale scores for each question with respect to relevancy (A2), clarity (A3), and informativeness (A4).
-Note that this file contains the same raw data as study2.csv but also includes results from study 3.
+Note that this file contains the same raw data as `study2.csv` but also includes results from study 3.

-`side_study.csv` - Side Study dataset (same raw data as study2.csv but with results from GPT-4o generation of follow-up questions, and the re-evaluation results) where the interviewer_response column is replaced with LLM-generated questions that attempt to avoid all mistake types.
+`side_study.csv` - Side Study dataset (same raw data as `study2.csv` but with results from GPT-4o generation of follow-up questions, and the re-evaluation results) where the interviewer_response column is replaced with LLM-generated questions that attempt to avoid all mistake types.
 The re-evaluation results are under each mistake type.

 ### Code
 We release the code containing Study 1, 2, 3 and side study prompting procedures in `code.ipynb`.

+#### Quick Start
+`quick-start.py` is a minimal script that demonstrates how to generate a follow-up question using the Study 1 dataset and GPT-4o.
+It loads the first row from `datasets/study1.csv`, constructs a prompt based on the interview context, and queries the GPT-4o model to generate a follow-up question.
+This script is intended for users who want a quick example of how to use the core functionality without running the full notebook.
+Make sure to set your OpenAI API key in the environment variable `OPENAI_API_KEY` before running the script.

 ### 14 Published Papers for Formulating the Mistake Framework and 28 Mistake Criteria:
 We release references to the 14 published papers in the `references.pdf` file.
 The file also includes the list of 28 interview mistake criteria found in the listed papers but not mentioned in the paper.